High Tech Center

 Learn how to use adaptive technology

-The High Tech Center (HTC) is a computer training center designed to train individuals with disabilities to use adaptive technologies to enable students to gain access to standard college coursework.
+The High Tech Center (HTC) is a computer training area designed to train individuals with disabilities to use adaptive technologies to enable students to gain access to standard college coursework.
 With diligent application of skills gained in the High Tech Center, students are better prepared for success in college courses and future employment.

 Access Requirements

-2. Intake Evaluation by High Tech Center (by appointment only).
+- Intake Evaluation by High Tech Center (by appointment only).
 To set appointments, contact us.

 Service Hours